 I earned a master’s degree in mechanical and aerospace engineering from Princeton University, as well as bachelor’s and master’s degrees in aeronautics and astronautics from the University of Washington.

 I think I’m uniquely qualified to write a blog on asset class trading.
-For the last 15 years, I’ve evaluated asset classes, selected external asset class managers, and managed tactical asset class trading programs for our clients.
-I’ve always taken a scientific and unbiased view when evaluating investment approaches.
-My entire career has been devoted to seeking truth and figuring out what works in delivering investment returns.
+For the last 20 years, I’ve evaluated asset classes, selected external asset class managers, designed portfolios and managed tactical asset class trading programs for our clients.
+My entire career has been devoted to science-based investigations, seeking truth, and figuring out what works in delivering superior investment returns.

 - Dudney, R.S.
 “Rescue in Space”, Air Force Magazine, January 2012.